TheMarex/ba-thesis/text/1_introduction.md

 Every one is familiar with the famous \name{ASIMO} robot developed by Honda or the HRP robots developed by AIST which demonstrate stable walking.
 More recently \name{ATLAS} by Boston Dynamics shows great stability even under disturbances.
-Sadly most of these platforms are closed and it is not known exactly which models are used in each robot to derive stable walking.
+Sadly some of these platforms are closed and it is not known exactly which models are used in each robot to derive stable walking.

 As the goal for bipedal walking is to be as human-like as possible, research on